Custom Landscaping For Your Custom Home.

 It is very common for a landscape company to take a 50% deposit, park a grading vehicle on-site, and slow a project down by only having a team of 2-3 people…taking months to complete the process.
 When Nelson arrives, they come with an army of 20 employees with Corey working on his computer on-site.
 Since the jobs can be complicated and he designed the plans, having him onsite helps make sure the implementation of the designs are not flawed as they work quickly and efficiently.
 After all of the landscaping is completed, they reach out to Regency for full payment.

 As a third generation family company founded in 1959, Corey describes what it’s like working day-to-day at Nelson Landscape.
 “My dad, Dale, is out in the field every day at 4am, and it’s been that way for 45 years.
 You don’t do that unless you love what you do.”
 Corey handles more of the sales, design, and planning, with his degrees in business and marketing along with another in landscaping.
 His brother, Jesse, also has a business and marketing degree, overseeing the day-to-day operations, crew management, and installation departments.
 But, of course, we all know the heart and soul of the company goes back to Debbie, the matriarch of the Nelson family, who works in the office, managing the administrative needs of the organization.

 With a crew of approximately 20, Nelson Landscape prides itself on the relationships they have built along the way.
 “We have contractor relationships that have lasted 40-50 years.
 We trust who we work with because we’ve developed such a great relationship with them,” Corey explains.
-From large scale commercial buildings to residential properties, they focus on speciality and design builds that add the perfect characteristic to each space.
+From large-scale commercial buildings to residential properties, they focus on specialty and design builds that add the perfect character to each space.